 If you notice that your coffee doesn’t taste as good as it used to, it might be time to clean your coffee maker.
 Vinegar is an effective and natural way to clean coffee makers.
 Simply run a cycle of vinegar and water through your machine, then run a cycle of just water to rinse it out.
 This will remove any built-up minerals or residues from the inside of your coffee maker, improving the taste of your coffee.

 Whitening Your Teeth

 Believe it or not, vinegar can also be used for personal hygiene!
 Diluted with water, it can be used as a mouthwash to help whiten teeth and remove plaque.
 Just swish the mixture around in your mouth for 30 seconds before spitting it out.
-Rinse with water afterwards.
-This is a great alternative to commercial toothpaste and mouthwashes, often containing harsh chemicals.
+Rinse with water afterward.
+This is a great alternative to commercial toothpaste and mouthwash, often containing harsh chemicals.

 Preventing Fruit Browning

 One of the most common uses for vinegar is as a natural preservative.
 When added to fruit, it can help to prevent browning.
 Just soak the cut fruit in a mixture of vinegar and water for about five minutes before rinsing and serving.
 This will help to keep your fruit looking fresh and appetizing.

 Vinegar kills weeds quickly.
 Usually within 24 hours, but does not discriminate between the weeds you want to kill and the plants you want to grow, so apply the vinegar carefully.
 The most common mixture contains – 1 Gallon of White Vinegar + 1 cup of salt + 1 Tablespoon of Dish Soap.
 Pour mixture into a spray bottle and treat weeds at the sunniest time of day for best results.
 Multiple treatments may be necessary.